TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 \operatorname{det}(A)= \operatorname{det}(A - 0I) = p_A(0) = c_n0^n + c_{n-1}0^{n-1} + \ldots + c_1\cdot 0 + c_0 = c_0.
 $$

-For the other  coefficient we will not give the slightly technical  argument for an $n\times n$ matrix.
-The idea will be pretty much clear when we consider a general $3 \times 3$ matrix
+For the other  coefficient we will not give the slightly technical  argument for an $n\times n$-matrix.
+The idea will be pretty much clear when we consider a general $3 \times 3$-matrix

 $$
  A = \left(\begin{array}{ccc} a_{11} & a_{12} & a_{13} \\a_{21} & a_{22} & a_{23} \\ a_{31} & a_{32} & a_{33}  \end{array}\right).